 Cerebral Palsy Sport will be undertaking a review of our Articles of Association in 2017 to ensure the organisation complies to the new Governance Code for Sport and to take account of the new membership categories that have been introduced in 2016 and 2017.

-It is then intended to convene a Special General meeting in advance of the next Annual General Meeting for the Articles to be considered and approved by the membership.
+A Special General meeting is being convened in advance of the next Annual General Meeting on October 6th 2018 for the Articles to be considered and approved by the membership.
+Invitations have been sent out to all members.

 The draft 2018 Articles of Association can be viewed here: